- What is DemoFest, and how is it structured?

 One winner will be selected from each DemoFest category.
 In addition, there will be vendor and non-vendor best of show winners selected.
 There may also be other special awards.

 We will also be highlighting some of the popular demos at the DemoFest Showcase session that happens from 8:30a – 9:30a on Friday, October 28.
 If selected, you will be asked to attend and share your eLearning project in a short demo, as you did during DemoFest.

 What’s the difference between the vendor, non-vendor, and personal practice project categories?

 The vendor and non-vendor category definitions are:

 - Vendor—the project was built by a person who works for a company that provides eLearning, mobile, and/or video training products or services, custom learning solutions, or consultation as the main source of revenue for the company.
 This category includes individuals who provide consulting services.

 - Non-vendor—the project was built by a person who works for a company that does not provide eLearning, mobile, and/or video products, services, or consultation as its main source of revenue.
 This category includes government and military organizations, academic organizations, not-for-profit learning organizations or associations, and internal corporate training departments.

-- *NEW* Personal Practice Project—The project was built by you alone as a way to experiment, show a proof of concept, or showcase skills for a portfolio.
+- Personal Practice Project—This is a non-vendor designation.
+The criteria to submit for this is that the project was built by you alone as a way to experiment, show a proof of concept, or showcase skills for a portfolio.
 The project is not sold nor was it created to promote a vendor technology.